 Agents of change

 The team consisted of four members, each with a different professional background.
-This fostered a constant dialogue between the fields of psychology, economics, design and filmmaking, nurturing the project’s perspective through a wide range of views and considerations.
+This fostered a constant dialogue between the fields of psychology, economics, design, and communication, nurturing the project’s perspective through a wide range of views and considerations.
 We faced harsh conditions together, always driven by the desire to make a positive impact.

 The bike played a key part.
 It transcended its role as a vehicle to become the spark that unveiled stories in a unique way, slowly bridging distances while forging imperishable bonds.
 It allowed us to travel with a contemplative spirit through the vertebrae of the continent, traversing its wild geography to grant us a distinct look at its landscapes and the communities that inhabit them.